What is Anita Moorjani?

 Where she sits in the index

-*Dying to Be Me* — the 2012 first-person account co-developed with Hay House editor Patricia Gift over the years immediately following the experience — is the canonical written record and the document the rest of the public reception orbits. *View From the Other Side* is the most-watched short video summary of the experience as Moorjani delivers it in her own voice, calibrated for an audience encountering the story for the first time. *What Dying Taught Me About Healing Illness* is the longer talk on the medical-recovery dimension, recorded for a healing-conference audience and one of the cleanest examples of her register-discipline — the talk does not generalise the recovery into a method. *Anita Moorjani — 2nd Interview on Near-Death and the Power of Empaths* is the podcast-format follow-up that situates the original experience inside the longer arc of her teaching since 2006, including her 2016 work on what she names the sensitive nervous system type the wellness culture has commonly called empathic. *Anita Moorjani on Embodying Love in a Fear-Based World* is the 2020s-era conversation on the application of the recognition into the conditions of public life rather than into the private question of personal healing.
+*Dying to Be Me* (2012) is the primary written record. *View From the Other Side* is her most-watched video account of the experience, calibrated for a first-time audience. *What Dying Taught Me About Healing Illness* is a longer talk on the medical-recovery dimension, and one of the clearest examples of her register-discipline: the talk does not generalise the recovery into a method. *Anita Moorjani — 2nd Interview on Near-Death and the Power of Empaths* places the original experience in the longer arc of her teaching since 2006, including her work on what she calls the sensitive nervous system type. *Anita Moorjani on Embodying Love in a Fear-Based World* is a later conversation on applying the recognition to public life rather than private healing.